Aboriginal and Torres Strait Islander people – Fact sheet 113

 Records relating to Victoria

-For the period 1836 to 1859, records about the administration of Aboriginal affairs are held by the Public Records Office of Victoria (PROV).
-Those from 1860 to 1972 are largely, but not entirely, with the National Archives in Melbourne.
+For the period 1836 to 1859 records about the administration of Aboriginal affairs are held by the Public Records Office of Victoria (PROV), while those from 1860 to 1972 are largely, but not entirely, with the National Archives in Melbourne.
 The split is the result of 1975 Victorian legislation transferring responsibility for Aboriginal affairs to the Commonwealth.
-Records that had already been deposited with the PROV remained there; those not already deposited were transferred by the state Ministry of Aboriginal Affairs to the Commonwealth.
+Records that had already been deposited with the PROV remained there; those not already deposited were transferred by the State Ministry of Aboriginal Affairs to the Commonwealth. walata tyamateetj: A guide to government records about Aboriginal people in Victoria, (Public Record Office Victoria and National Archives of Australia, Melbourne, 2014, 87pp) describes the records held by each institution.

 Royal Commission into Aboriginal Deaths in Custody

-The records of the Royal Commission into Aboriginal Deaths in Custody are held by the Archives and some are available for public access.
-The records have been listed in the guide, Aboriginal Deaths in Custody: The Royal Commission and its Records, 1987–1991 (Peter Nagle and Richard Summerrell, 1996, 92pp).
+The records of the Royal Commission into Aboriginal Deaths in Custody are held by the National Archives and some are available for public access.
+The records have been listed in the Archives' guide, Aboriginal Deaths in Custody: The Royal Commission and its Records, 1987–1991, compiled by Peter Nagle and Richard Summerrell (1996, 92pp).